 In English we will be reading a fantastic book called “Boy in the Tower” by Polly Ho-Yen.
 We will be using this text to further develop our reading skills, exploring new vocabulary and making inferences.

-As writers, we will use The Write Stuff by Jane Considine to create our own narrative piece inspired by the tex Zoo by Anthony Browne.
-We will be creating suspense and drama within our writing to recount a family trip to a zoo and use emotive language and the lens of the fantastic to enhance our independent writing.
+As writers, we will use The Write Stuff by Jane Considine to create our own narrative piece inspired by the text ‘Zoo ‘by Anthony Browne.
+We will be creating suspense and drama within our writing to recount a family trip to a zoo and use emotive language through the lenses of the fantastics to enhance our independent writing.
 Throughout, we will be concentrating on accuracy of punctuation, spelling and handwriting.